Nanolx/NanoDroid/README.md

 You can create snapshots from this repository.

 * on GNU/Linux, MacOS or *BSD clone this repository and use the provided `build-package` script like
-  * first step:
+  * download required files:
-     * `build-package pull` to download all required apks for Full, microG and F-Droid package
+     * `build-package pull` to download all required apks and libraries for the Full, microG and F-Droid packages
-  * second step:
+  * build packages:
-     * `build-package full` to create the full package
+     * `build-package full` to create the Full package
      * `build-package microg` to create the microG only package
      * `build-package fdroid` to create the F-Droid only package
      * `build-package patcher` to create the on-device framework-patcher package
      * `build-package uninstaller` to create the uninstaller package
      * `build-package setupwizard` to create the Setup Wizard package
      * `build-package all` to create all packages at once
-  * third step:
+  * update required files:
      * `build-package u-microg` to update microG
      * `build-package u-fdroid` to update F-Droid
      * `build-package u-apps` to update (most) applications